upshift-app/upshift-app/README.md

 5. **Earn:**
    Get paid monthly based on your verified post engagement and views.
 ## 💰 Payout Structure
-We use a cumulative bonus structure based on verified views per post:
+We use a cumulative payment structure based on verified views per post:

 - 40K Views → $10
 - 200K Views → $20 total